Planning and Consent

 Offshore consent

-We have now submitted our offshore consent application to MD-LOT, which includes applications for consent under the Electricity Act 1989 and marine licence applications under the Marine (Scotland) Act 2010.
+Our offshore consent application to MD-LOT includes applications for consent under the Electricity Act 1989 and marine licence applications under the Marine (Scotland) Act 2010.
 Accompanying these is an extensive suite of assessments based on both desk-based and survey data collected and analysed over the past three and a half years.

 Our full application and supporting documentation can be viewed here.